-In one letter from 1806, John Adams manages to level his greatest insult at Alexander Hamilton at the same time he shares a bizarre medical theory about why men like Hamilton go mad with power.
+In one incredible 1806 letter to his friend Benjamin Rush, John Adams manages to both level his greatest insult at Alexander Hamilton and share a bizarre medical theory about why men like Hamilton go mad with power.

-Adams relates to his friend Dr. Benjamin Rush a theory from Jonathan Swift’s A Tale of A Tub that explains the roots of some men’s violent urge to conquer.
-Swift’s work was satire, but it sounds like both Adams and Rush took parts of it seriously.
+Adams’s theory stems from Jonathan Swift’s A Tale of A Tub and explains the roots of some men’s violent urge to conquer.
+Swift’s work was satire, but it sounds like both Adams and Rush may have taken some of it seriously.

 Comparing men to nature, Adams says “nature never produces rain but when it is overcast and disturbed; so human understanding, seated in the brain, must be troubled and overspread by vapors ascending from the lower faculties to water the invention and render it fruitful.”
-So brains are great for thinking, but real action requires being overcome by the smell of your genitals.
+So brains are great for thinking, but real action apparently requires being overwhelmed by the smell of your own genitals.

 If you’re wondering how this works, Adams explains some of the transformative journey involved: “The collected part of the semen, raised and inflamed became a dust, converted to choler, turned head upon the spinal duct, and ascended to the brain.”
 (It’s only going to get grosser from here, so don’t say I didn’t warn you.)

 These vapors can go one of two ways – they can go to the brain and cause men to do vicious things, or they can take an awful shortcut: “The same spirits which in their superior progress, would conquer a kingdom, descending upon the anus conclude in a fistula.”